ratnakar-infosec/flaws_challenge_walkthough/flaws.cloud/flaws.cloud.md

     2017-02-27 05:44:33         26 robots.txt
     ```
 2. There is a *.git* directory which means this S3 bucket is being tracked in a git repository.
-Let's just recursively copy this S3 directory locally in a directory called level3 to deal with it more cosely.
+Let's just recursively copy this S3 directory locally in a directory called level3 to deal with it more closely.
     ```
     $ aws s3 sync s3://level3-9afd3927f195e10225021a578e6f78df.flaws.cloud ./level3
     download: s3://level3-9afd3927f195e10225021a578e6f78df.flaws.cloud/.git/COMMIT_EDITMSG to level3/.git/COMMIT_EDITMSG